MIDI Controllers for iPad (2023) (Best Controllers, How to Connect Them)

 The Akai MPK mini MKII is a great little production powerhouse.
 It comes with 25 velocity-sensitive keys, 8 backlit pads, and 8 knobs.
 The pads and knobs are programable and the pitch and mod control have a very interesting design – instead of the standard wheel controller you get a thumbstick controller.

 The MPK Mini also comes with a USB connection, which allows it to connect to any device you might want to connect it to and a separate ¼” pedal input jack.

 4. IK Multimedia iRig Pads

 Another IK Multimedia device on this list, the iRig Pads is the pads-only controller, the only one on this list.
 It has 16 large, backlit, velocity-sensitive pads.
 Apart from that, you will get two MIDI knobs, a large slider, and a data button.

-It packs a USB, 30-pin, and a ¼” input, so you can connect it to anything you like.
+It packs a USB, 30-pin, and a ¼” input, so you can connect a sustain or expression pedal if you like.
 This device is great for anyone looking to get a versatile, traveling pad MIDI controller and the price is not as big as you would expect.

 How to Connect A MIDI Controller to an iPad

 There are several ways to connect your MIDI controller to your iPad device.
 Most MIDI controllers have a USB connection and the iPad notoriously doesn’t have regular USB ports.
 Here is how you can get around that:

 Camera Adapter (USB to Apple Lightning, USB to Apple 30-pin)

 The second way is to use an Apple camera adapter, such as the USB to Apple Lightning Adapter.
 These are small adapters that you plug into the iPad with a simple USB port in the back.
 This is a cheap way to connect your controller to your device, but not without its faults.